hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 ];
 ```

-Considering `.env` portability parameters used by other (non PHP) technologies are best candidates to be put to `.env`.
+Considering `.env` portability parameters used by other (non PHP) technologies are the best candidates to be converted to `.env`.

 Of course one may and should put some configuration and even code into the *"root"*.
-But it has to be very specific for this particular installation and should not be copy pasted between installation.
+But it has to be very specific for this particular installation and should not need to be copied or pasted between installations.
-As soon as I see a copy-pasted code I catch it and move into some plugin.
+As soon as I see reusable copy-pasted code, I catch it and move it into some plugin.

-All the other files and directories needed for application to work, like `web/assets/`, `web/index.php` are standard and they should be created and chmoded with build tool or task runner.
+All the other files and directories needed for an application to work, like `web/assets/`, `web/index.php` are standard and they should be created and chmoded with a  build tool or task runner.
 We are reinventing [our own](https://hiqdev.com/packages/hidev) but this is quite another story.

-In fact *"root"* is `params-local.php` on steroids.
-It concentrates difference between specific project installation and generally used code.
-We create separate repository for "root" and save it to our private git-server, so we can commit there even secrets (but this is holy war topic).
+In fact *"root"* is a `params-local.php` on steroids.
+It emphasizes the difference between a specific project installation and generally used code.
+We create a separate repository for the "root" and save it to our private git-server, so we can commit there even secrets (but this is a contentious topic).
 All the other packages are publicly available at GitHub.
-We commit `composer.lock` file into the "root" and it enables us to move the project very easily &mdash; `composer create-project` (I know Docker is even better, but this is a topic for another article).
+We commit the `composer.lock` file into the "root" and it enables us to move the project very easily &mdash; `composer create-project` (I know Docker is even better, but this is a topic for another article).

 &mdash; Can you be more specific?
-Show me the code finally!
+Please show me the final code!

 ## HiSite and Asset Packagist

-One of *"basic application"* we develop is **HiSite** [hiqdev/hisite](https://github.com/hiqdev/hisite) &mdash; that's a base for a typical website like `yii2-app-basic` but implemented as plugin that gives all advantages of code reuse over copy-pasting:
+One  *"basic application"* we developed is **HiSite** [hiqdev/hisite](https://github.com/hiqdev/hisite) &mdash; that's a base for a typical website like `yii2-app-basic` but implemented as a plugin it gives all the advantages of code reuse over copy-pasting:

 - you can base your project upon HiSite and get it's updates as it evolves;
-- you can change basic project for another basic project that is compatible but has more features.
+- you can change or adapt a basic project from another basic project that is compatible but has more features.

 *"Root"* template (or skeleton) is here &mdash; [hiqdev/hisite-template](https://github.com/hiqdev/hisite-template).